lerni/klaro-cookie-consent/README.md

 ## Getting started
 The module loads [klaro.js](https://klaro.kiprotect.com/klaro.js) per `KlaroInitExtension` wich is applied to ContentController.
 The config is served with `KlaroSiteConfigExtension` and available per `/_klaro-config`.
-You can link consent settings link `<a onClick="klaro.show();return false;">Cookie consent</a>` or use a ShortCode like `[ConsentLink]` in CMS.
-ShortCode takes parameter `beforeText` & `afterText` and is shown conditionally of SiteConfig->CookieIsActive.
+You can link consent settings like `<a onClick="klaro.show();return false;">Cookie consent</a>` or use a ShortCode in CMS.
+ShortCode `[ConsentLink]` takes parameter `beforeText` & `afterText` and is shown conditionally of `SiteConfig->CookieIsActive`.

 ## Managing third-party apps/trackers
-To manage third-party scripts and ensure they only run if the user consents with their use, you simply replace the `src` attribute with `data-src`, change the `type` attribute to `text/plain` and add a `data-type` attribute with the original type, and add a `data-name` field that matches the name of the app as given in your config file.
+To manage third-party scripts and ensure they only run if the user consents with their use, simply replace the `src` attribute with `data-src`, change the `type` attribute to `text/plain` and add a `data-type` attribute with the original type and add a `data-name` field that matches the name of the app as given in config.
 Example:
 ```html
 <script type="text/plain"
     data-type="text/javascript"